linuxturtle/lunarg-packaging-scripts/README.md

    - it assumes there exist 4 updated pbuilder chroots named stretch-amd64, stretch-i386, xenial-amd64, and xenial-i386.
    - It assumes a gpg key named "brett@lunarg.com" exists to sign the packages/archive with.
    - It assumes default pbuilder/cowbuilder chroot location: i.e. /var/cache/pbuilder
+   - It depends on the ~.pbuilderrc config file in this repository

 - <b>cowbuild-update-chroots</b>